awinogrodzki/recontainer/README.md

 <br>

 <h3 align="center" color="#24292e">
-  Light and simple dependency injection for TypeScript and JavaScript React applications.
+  Light and simple dependency injection for TypeScript and JavaScript applications.
 </h3>

 <br>

 ![gzip size](https://img.shields.io/badge/gzipped-914B-green.svg)

+Can be used in any Node.js and browser applications.
+Built-in integration with React.

 ### Why?